Joint Composite Latent Space Bayesian Optimization

 \section{Experiments}

 We evaluate JoCo's performance against that of other methods on nine high-dimensional, composite function BO tasks.
 Specifically, we consider as baselines BO using Deep Kernel Learning~\citep{wilson2016deep} (Vanilla BO w/ DKL), Trust Region Bayesian Optimization (TuRBO)~\citep{eriksson2019turbo}, CMA-ES~\citep{cmaes}, and random sampling.
-Results are summarized in Figure~\ref{fig:all_tasks}.
+Our results are summarized in Figure~\ref{fig:all_tasks}.
 Error bars show the standard error of the mean over $40$ replicate runs.
 For fair comparison, all BO methods compared use Thompson sampling.
 Implementation details are provided in Appendix~\ref{appdx:sec:implementation_detail}.
 Code to reproduce results is available at \url{https://github.com/nataliemaus/joco_icml24}.